black-roland/homeassistant-gsm-call/README.md

     platform: gsm_call
     device: /dev/serial/by-id/usb-HUAWEI_Technology_HUAWEI_Mobile-if01-port0 # modem device path
 ```

+The modem path can be obtained by [by clicking on the «All hardware» button](https://my.home-assistant.io/redirect/hardware/).

 Make sure to restart Home Assistant after updating `configuration.yaml`.
 Use the `notify.call` action to make a phone call.
 The phone number to dial is specified as `target`: